dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 1) Explore the items table:

-• What categories do we have?
+-What categories do we have?

-• What is the number of items on the menu?
+-What is the number of items on the menu?

-• What are the least and most expensive?
+-What are the least and most expensive?

-• How many Italian dishes are on the menu?
+-How many Italian dishes are on the menu?

-• What are the least and most expensive?
+-What are the least and most expensive?

-• How many dishes are in each category?
+-How many dishes are in each category?

-• What is the average dish price within each category?
+-What is the average dish price within each category?

 3) Explore the orders table:
-What is the date range of the table?
+-What is the date range of the table?
-How many orders were made within this date range?
+-How many orders were made within this date range?
-How many items were ordered within this date range?
+-How many items were ordered within this date range?
-Which orders had the most number of items?
+-Which orders had the most number of items?
-How many orders had more than 12 items?
+-How many orders had more than 12 items?

 4) Analyze Customer Behavior:
-What were the least and most ordered items?
+-What were the least and most ordered items?
-What categories are the least and most ordered items?
+-What categories are the least and most ordered items?
-What were the top 5 orders that spent the most money?
+-What were the top 5 orders that spent the most money?
-What are the insights of the highest spend order?
+-What are the insights of the highest spend order?
-What are the top 5 highest spend orders?
-What are the insights of those?
+-What are the top 5 highest spend orders? -What are the insights of those?

 Data collected from SQL data mining
 Menu: